RetroPie/RetroPie-Docs/docs/ScummVM.md

 Create a launcher file with the same name as the directory: `/home/pi/RetroPie/roms/scummvm/Day of the Tentacle/Day of the Tentacle.svm`

-This laucher file `Day of the Tentacle.svm` contains the shortname `tentacle`
+This launcher file `Day of the Tentacle.svm` contains the shortname `tentacle`

 You can create the launcher file like: